 UCEM e-Library enquiry service

-An enquiry service is available for any library-related enquiry to be sent direct to an information specialist.
+An enquiry service is available for any library-related enquiry to be sent directly to an information specialist.

 “Demonstrating to UCEM students what their e-Library can do for them remains a key priority of mine.”